hendersontrent/purloiner/README.md

 [`theft`](https://github.com/hendersontrent/theft/tree/main) (Tools for
-Handling Extraction of Features from Time series) package on CRAN for access to an entire workflow of functions for feature calculation, processing, visualisation, and statistical analysis. `purloiner` is the feature calculation module of `theft`.
+Handling Extraction of Features from Time series) package on CRAN for access to an entire workflow of functions for feature calculation, processing, visualisation, and statistical analysis. `purloiner` will become the feature calculation module of `theft` once it is on CRAN.

 `Kats`, `tsfresh` and `TSFEL` are Python packages. `purloiner` has built-in functionality for helping you install these libraries—all you need to do is install Python 3.9 on your machine.
-If you wish to access the Python feature sets, please run `?install_python_pkgs` in R after downloading `purloiner` or consult the vignette in the package for more information.
+If you wish to access the Python feature sets, please run `?install_python_libs` in R after downloading `purloiner` or consult the vignette in the package for more information.
 For a comprehensive comparison of `catch22`, `feasts`, `tsfeatures`, `Kats`, `tsfresh`, and `TSFEL` across a range of domains